 I’ve literally tried every hard boiled egg method there is.
-I tried poking a hole in shell, adding baking soda, apple cider vinegar, using fresh eggs, older eggs…you name it.
+I tried poking a hole in shell, adding baking soda, apple cider vinegar, using fresh eggs, older eggs… you name it.
 Well, except for hard boiling them in my Instant Pot.
 I know many people are all about that, but I’ll be honest – taking my Instant Pot out of the tallest cabinet in my kitchen and washing all of those parts just isn’t worth it to me, when I already LOVE this method of steaming eggs.

-I think we’ve all been there when we go to peel a hard boiled egg and suddenly we’re left with like half a yolk, because the egg white stuck to the shell.
+I think we’ve all been there, when we go to peel a hard boiled egg and suddenly we’re left with like half a yolk, because the egg white stuck to the shell.
 I know, it happens to the best of us.

 Plus, if you were a child of the 80’s, odds are you grew up with that gorgeous (actually kinda disgusting) gray ring around the edge of the yolk.
 That’s because our parents didn’t realize at the time that the ice bath is what stops the cooking of the hard boiled eggs, and therefore prevents the gray ring.
 Oh what kids these days will never get to experience!

 1. First off, you’re gonna need some eggs!
 I personally prefer pasture-raised eggs for their flavor and the more orange yolk, but any eggs will work!
+Do take into account the size of the eggs.
+Large eggs are the standard size in most recipes, so that’s what I typically use.
+Medium eggs will cook faster and Extra Large or Jumbo eggs will take a little longer.

 3. Place a steamer basket over the pot of water.
 If you’re using a steamer basket that sits at the bottom of the pot, just make sure that the basket isn’t actually touching the water.